Macron kicks off Paris Air Show with airborne entrance

 - Airbus offers fuel-saving winglets on A380 in effort to revive sales

-The industry is eager to show off its wares after a string of public relations embarrassments recently — from the United Airlines’ passenger getting dragged off a flight to British Airways’ massive outage.
+The industry is eager to show off its wares at the Paris show after a string of public relations embarrassments recently, from the United Airlines’ passenger getting dragged off a flight to British Airways’ massive outage.

+Airbus announced the first big deal of the week: a firm order for 100 single-aisle A320neo planes by General Electric’s aircraft leasing arm, GE Capital Aviation Services (GECAS).

+The A320neo range of jets, designed to use less fuel than the original and widely-used A320s, have proven popular and are competing with Boeing’s 737 Max series in the short to mid-range market.